 Protecting the protectors

 Brands are facing a challenging environment amid the rise of toxic UGC, misinformation, disinformation and hateful speech.
-They have to intervene — but there is a cost to that intervention.
+They have to intervene — but there can be a cost to that intervention.

-"It's important that brands support content moderators with a robust wellness program to enable and empower them to perform their best work, while at the same time protecting their mental and physical health," says Hanna in the same Forbes article.
+A comprehensive wellness program that protects content moderators' mental and physical health is an essential component of any trust and safety operation.
 This can include setting up resilience plans, ensuring content moderators have access to mental health resources and working with experts to help team members recognize signs of distress.

 In order to create communities that people want to be a part of, brands must make an effort to maintain a safe and welcoming environment.
 There is a responsibility to moderate UGC, and by extension, the profiles of community members.
-Hanna says the task of moderation will likely only get more complex and voluminous over time.
-"Now more than ever," she continues, "brands need to consider working with an experienced partner that has the insight to foresee these shifts in trends, the agility to quickly pivot and the global resources to scale if they are going to successfully build and maintain consumer loyalty over the long term."
+The task at hand is only likely to become more complex and voluminous over time, which underlines the value that can be gained through an effective partnership.
+If you're looking to adapt to developments in content moderation and scale your trust and safety operation to maintain customer loyalty, contact us today.